COMPARE DIRECT PRIMARY CARE TO CONCIERGE | maple-1

 • Both models aim to improve the quality of primary care by enhancing the doctor-patient relationship, reducing patient load, and providing more personalized care.

-• Both offer benefits like same-day or next-day appointments, longer consultation times, and better overall patient satisfaction compared to typical insurance based primary care models.
+• Both offer benefits like same-day or next-day appointments, longer consultation times, and better overall patient satisfaction compared to typical insurance-based primary care models.

-• In summary, while both DPC and concierge medicine offer membership-based care, DPC focuses on affordability and easier access, whereas concierge medicine offers a higher level of accessibility and personalized in addition to billing insurance.
+• In summary, while both DPC and concierge medicine offer membership-based care, DPC focuses on affordability and easier access, whereas concierge medicine offers a higher level of accessibility and personalized care in addition to billing insurance.

 Patient was able to schedule an office visit the next day.
 His office visit cost $0.
 His EKG cost $0.
 The doctor recommends a chest x-ray and some labs.
 Since he hasn’t met his deductible, the patient chooses to use the DPC contracted prices for labs which is a total of $75.
 He also decides to pay for his chest x-ray without insurance and it costs $50.
 He has a follow-up appointment in 1 week to discuss results which costs $0.